Please contact us if you have any questions or comments or would just like some encouragement?

 4. The Apostle Paul set us an example.

-Acts 20:20-21 – You know that I have not hesitated to preach anything that would be helpful to you but have taught you publicly and from house to house.
+Acts 20:20-21 – You know that I have not hesitated to preach anything that would be helpful to you but has taught you publicly and from house to house.
 I have declared to both Jews and Greeks that they must turn to God in repentance and have faith in our Lord Jesus.

 5. The soul winner is wise.